vorSherer/code-301-prework/windows/wsl.md

 You are now done with the Heroku CLI!
 Next you will be installing PostgreSQL 10!

+## Install Nodemon
+In Code 301, Nodemon is a tool that is used to restart the server when changes are made in your server code.

+In your terminal, run npm i -g nodemon.
+Run the command nodemon --version to confirm proper installation of Nodemon.

 ## Install PostgreSQL using WSL

 This doc explains how to install PostgreSQL 10 for Windows WSL